rsdy/rsdy.github.com/markdown/first_day_of_crowdfunding.md

-% What I learned after a the first day of my crowdfunding campaign (and not raising any money)
+% What I learned on the first day of my crowdfunding campaign, without funders
 % Peter Parkanyi
 % 06 September 2012